The story of our journey across Finland, Norway and Sweden on two wheels.

 I made him wait until the next morning before revealing the details.
 An almost identical bike to mine, just missing a bunch of scratches.
 That can soon be fixed.

-Join our Telegram Channel for live updates.
+Join our Telegram Channel for updates or to view our existing content.